 Take I-20 to Exit 80 (Clemson Road).
 Take Clemson Road North past McDonald's and cross bridge over Two Notch Road.
 At the light take a right into the Clemson Sandhill REC complex (this is opposite the Village at Sandhill shopping mall).
-Follow posted signs for the Envirothon.
+Gate codes will be sent to registered attendees ahead of the competition.